 Aside from overall cost in implementing, integrating and maintaining the technology, the use of physical command centers entails a number of drawbacks.
 They not only occupy valuable real estate that could be allocated to patient care, but also still function in a silo, albeit a very large one where data is shared across departments but not necessarily out to the front lines in real time.
 Due to their design and connection with the hospital’s EHR, hospital command centers also send a lot of digital “noise” to clinical users, giving constant alerts and updates whether or not they are relevant.
 Overall, these physical operational command centers are resource and capital intensive.

 A virtual distributed hospital command center is lighter, less capital intensive and can seamlessly support large health systems

-A virtual distributed capacity command center can perform much of the same function as a physical command center or even enhance the function of an existing one.
+A virtual distributed capacity command center can perform much of the same function as a physical hospital command center or even enhance the function of an existing one.
 Virtual centers function entirely on predictive and prescriptive analytics mined from EHR data.
 Implementations are lightweight on IT and use cloud-based secure mobile technologies.
-As a result, they can be set up and be functional in a much shorter period of time.
-Compared with physical command centers, which centralize resources, virtual distributed command centers enable hospital leaders, managers, providers, and front line staff to access real-time data, across the entire health system, anytime, anywhere including on a mobile device.
+As a result, they can be set up and begin functioning in a much shorter period of time.
+Compared with physical command centers, which centralize resources, virtual distributed hospital command centers enable hospital leaders, managers, providers, and front line staff to access real-time data, across the entire health system, anytime, anywhere including on a mobile device.
 Because this is far less capital and resource intensive, the return on investment is much quicker.

 Supporting clinicians and staff at every step – without all the alerts